brookembell/academic-kickstart/content/project/covid19.md

 date = "2020-06-04"

 # Project title.
-title = "How to Minimize COVID-19 Transmission During Protests"
+title = "COVID-19 Information and Resources, by Brooke Bell"

 # Project summary to display on homepage.
 summary = "The slides provide resources on how to minimize COVID-19 transmission during protests.
 Strategies for before, during, and after protests are included."